-- □ Students for whom the LPAC recommends the use of Oral Administration, Content and Language Supports, or Extra Time as designated supports for English reading or English EOC assessments. may not be considered for reclassification at the end of the school year. - ☐ EB students/ELs with significant cognitive disabilities who are receiving special education services may qualify to be reclassified using the following: Individualized Reclassification Process for a Student with a Significant Cognitive Disability. - □ For an EB student/EL who is deaf/hard of hearing (DHH) and exempt from participating in the listening and/or speaking domains of TELPAS due to the inability to perform these components of the exam, the decision to reclassify as English proficient should be based on the information from the remaining components of the state criteria for reclassification. - □ For an EB student/EL who is blind/visually impaired (VI) and exempt from participating in the reading domain of TELPAS due to the inability to perform this component of the exam based on the student's disability, the decision to reclassify as English proficient should be based on the information from the remaining components of the state criteria for reclassification. - ☐ The LPAC shall monitor the academic progress of each student who has met reclassification criteria during the first two years after reclassification.
+- Students for whom the LPAC recommends the use of Oral Administration, Content and Language Supports, or Extra Time as designated supports for English reading or English EOC assessments, may not be considered for reclassification at the end of the school year. - EB students/ELs with significant cognitive disabilities who are receiving special education services may qualify to be reclassified using the following: Individualized Reclassification Process for a Student with a Significant Cognitive Disability. - For an EB student/EL who is deaf/hard of hearing (DHH) and exempt from participating in the listening and/or speaking domains of TELPAS due to the inability to perform these components of the exam, the decision to reclassify as English proficient should be based on the information from the remaining components of the state criteria for reclassification. - For an EB student/EL who is blind/visually impaired (VI), braille versions of the TELPAS Reading test will be available and can be provided to an eligible student based on a decision of the ARD committee in conjunction with the LPAC.
+If the student is not eligible for a braille version of TELPAS Reading and is exempt from participating in the reading domain of TELPAS due to the inability to perform this component of the exam based on the student's disability, the decision to reclassify as English proficient should be based on the information from the remaining components of the state criteria for reclassification. - The LPAC shall monitor the academic progress of each student who has met reclassification criteria during the first two years after reclassification.